AlexGalays/space-monad/README.md

 # option.ts
 Option ~Monad for typescript

-`option.ts` can be used with either javascript or typescript 2.0.
+`option.ts` can be used with either javascript or typescript.
 This Option wrapper is mostly meant to be used at call sites, where you want to create and transform optional value expressions.
 The advantage of only using it there, is that you keep neat, non wrapped JSON structures as your data.